PandLetUsNeverPlay/PM-SimpleCommands/README.md

 # essentials-PM
-essentialsPM is a PocketMine-MP plugin with useful commands!
+PM-SimpleCommands is a plugin to make the adminlife easier!